Online rehearsals (available until 1st September)

 - When it’s time for the event, sign into your account on the Hopin browser or Hopin app (android or iOS) using the same email address that you previously used to sign up.

-- Test your audio and video and try sharing your screen.
-VERY IMPORTANT NOTE: to share your slides, please choose “share my entire screen” and put your PPT into presenter (full screen) mode.
+- Click the screen icon and choose “Share screen” VERY IMPORTANT NOTE: to share your slides, please choose “share my entire screen” then click the image of the entire screen so it becomes bordered with a blue color, and put your PPT into presenter (full screen / slide show) mode.
 You’ll see only your slides, but the viewers will see both you and your slides in full screen.
 If you don’t do this properly, the video recording won’t be perfect.
+Additionally, shared YouTube videos, Slido, or Miro boards will be excluded from the recordings.
+It should NOT look like the small image on the right, it should be a full screen.
+If it does, simply click on the Display Settings button at the top of the Presenter Tools page and select “Swap Presenter View and Slide Show”, or click “end slide show” and put the presentation in presenter mode.

 - Check your browser’s and network’s compatibility with Hopin’s streaming software here.